Licensed professional counselor: United States

 LPC (or variations e.g., LCPC, LMHC, etc.) licensure is recognized in 50 states in the United States, as well as the District of Columbia, Guam, and Puerto Rico.
 The requirements vary from one jurisdiction to the next.
 Most states require some combination of a master's degree, counseling experience and supervision, as well as passing a national examination, such as the National Counselor Examination (NCE) and/or the National Clinical Mental Health Counseling Examination (NCMHCE).

 A summary of requirements from the state of Texas LPC board serves as an example; requirements vary from state to state.
-For example, practicum/internship requirements (during the master's degree) vary significantly between states (i.e.: 300 hours in Texas and 1000 hours in Vermont).
+For example, practicum/internship requirements (during the master's degree) vary significantly between states (e.g., 300 hours in Texas and 1000 hours in Vermont).
 Course requirements and credit amounts also vary, making reciprocity between states difficult for many licensed counselors.